 9. You can scroll down to configure the Chrome browser settings when running in a single app mode on Windows 10 devices.
 You can choose the default URL for the Chrome browser and select an installation path.

-If you do not want the end-users to access more than 1 website on the Windows Chrome browser, you can disable the forward, back and address bar.
+If you do not want the end-users to access more than 1 website on the Windows Chrome browser, you can disable the forward, back, and address bar.

 10. You can choose the user account in which the Chrome browser has to be set into single app mode.
 You can enter the primary username or select the Autocreate Kiosk User Account option.

-11. You can click on create profile to save the changes.
+11. You can click on create a profile to save the changes.
 This Device Profile will be now available in the Device Profiles section on the dashboard.
 You can now apply the device profile to the enrolled devices or device groups.

 Your enrolled Windows 10 device will now be set in a single app mode with Chrome browser.
 End-users can now access only Chrome browser on the selected Windows 10 device, essentially making it a Windows Chrome browser.
 With website whitelisting and Chrome configurations features offered by Scalefusion, you can exercise total control over the Chrome browser on Windows 10 devices.